 What are applications based upon?

-We base our comments around the Government’s guidance to local authorities called Planning Policy Statement 9 - Biodiversity and Geological Conservation (PPS9).
+We base our comments around the Government’s guidance to local authorities called the National Planning & Policy Framework (NPPF).

 Unfortunately, because of previous land use, many planning applications do not present any significant threat to wildlife.
 Ironically this often applies to “Greenfield” sites where previous use as intensive agriculture has long eliminated any special wildlife interest.